George-lewis/Nikel-CLI/README.md

 `food campus:george,tags:coffee`
 > Query all restuarants downtown that serve coffee

-`food campus:george, tags:coffee, tags:snacks, address:bloor`
+`food campus:george, tags: coffee, tags:snacks, address: bloor`
 > Query all restuarants downtown that serve coffee, snacks, and are on Bloor street